Generic name: soybean oil

 See MIXING GUIDELINES AND LIMITATIONS section for information regarding mixing this fat emulsion with other parenteral fluids.

-INTRALIPID® 30% (A 30% I.V.
-Fat Emulsion) is not for direct infusion.
+INTRALIPID® 20% (A 20% I.V.
+FAT EMULSION) PHARMACY BULK PACKAGE IS NOT INTENDED FOR DIRECT INFUSION.
 It must be infused as part of an admixture into a central or peripheral vein.

 Do not use any bag in which there appears to be an oiling out on the surface of the emulsion.